Witiko/doctoral-thesis/defense.md

 * * *

 - Mathematicians dream of a digital library of all peer-reviewed math literature. [@sojka2010towardsb]

+> \`\`In light of mathematicians' reliance on their
+> discipline's rich published heritage and the key role
+> of mathematics in enabling other scientific disciplines,
+> the Digital Mathematics Library strives to make the
+> entirety of past mathematics scholarship available
+> online [...]'' -- DML project vision, Cornell Library, 2002

 - Math literature is scarcely digitized and doubles in volume every 16 years. [@trott2016overview] [@bouche2008some]

 > \`\`The amount of resources available to digitize mathematics is